 Next to the bridge is the Water Tower, a 111-foot-tall tower built around 1300 as part of the city’s wall.
 The tower is both Lucerne’s and Switzerland’s most photographed landmark.

-Three important Lucerne museums are the History Museum, the Museum of Art, and the Museum of Natural History.
-Also check out the interactive Swiss Transport Museum, the most popular museum in Switzerland, where your group can learn about Swiss road, rail, air and water transportation.
+Three important Lucerne museums are the History Museum, the Museum of Art and the Museum of Natural History.
+Also check out the interactive Swiss Museum of Transport, the most popular museum in Switzerland, where your group can learn about Swiss road, rail, air and water transportation.
 Hundreds of fascinating exhibits of polished locomotives, boats and old-time airplanes and automobiles are spread throughout thousands of square feet of space.

 Evening